moorepants/dissertation/delftbicycle.rst

 ground.
 [Moore2009a]_ describes the method used to determine the model parameters for the instrumented bicycle-rider system [#]_.
-These parameters are given in :ref:`Table 3 <tabParameters>` and the root locus of the system with respect to speed is depicted in :ref:`Figure 4 <figRootLocus>`.
+These parameters are given in :ref:`Table 3 <tabParameters>` and the root locus of the system with respect to speed is depicted in :ref:`Figure 4 <figDelftRootLocus>`.
 At low speed, the dominant mode is the unstable oscillatory weave mode.
 This weave motion becomes stable around 18 km/h, the weave critical speed.
 At higher speeds, the non-oscillatory capsize motion becomes unstable but since its time to double so